 The National LGBTQ Task Force estimates 3 million LGBTQ+ elders now live in the United States.
 The audience is rapidly increasing for a documentary that explores a retirement community created intentionally for them.

-The Lodge is a story about the first-of-its kind LGBTQ retirement community.
+The Lodge is a work-in-progress.
+This is a story about the first-of-its kind LGBTQ retirement community.
 Fountaingrove Lodge in Santa Rosa, California, is the nation’s first state-licensed continuing care retirement community (CCRC) that’s specifically for LGBTQ+ seniors and their straight allies.
 Today approximately 100 residents from all over the United States live at The Lodge.
 The average age is 75; the oldest person is 97.
 It offers a continuum of care from independent living to failing health.

 Filmmakers Pam Walton, 75, and Ruth Carranza, 70, are best qualified to make this film because we have unique access to it – we’ve been living at The Lodge since December 2017.
 We’ve come to know and have gained the trust of the people who live here.
 The Lodge looks inside this unique experiment in gay/straight living to show us the daily lives, hopes, and fears of people in their 70’s, 80’s, and 90’s.
 What you discover will surprise you.